 On top of this, moms often play the comparison game.
 It may seem that one woman’s children behave better, she keeps a cleaner house or is better-equipped for all sorts of tasks.

-If you are in the early years of parenting, moms who have been there have some words of wisdom.
+If you are in the early years of parenting, moms who’ve been there have some words of wisdom.

-Make sure you surround yourself with a supportive friend group that includes women your age and older.
+- Make sure you surround yourself with a supportive friend group that includes women your age and older.

-Ask for what you need.
+- Ask for what you need.
 Don’t assume your spouse or others know your needs.
 Tell them.

-It’s really important for your children to see who you are as a person.
+- It’s really important for your children to see who you are as a person.
 Consider what you really enjoy doing or are passionate about.
 Seek to create opportunities to engage in those pursuits.
 Even involving your children in those activities isn’t a bad thing.

-Creating space to re-energize and regroup teaches your children the importance of taking care of yourself.
+- Creating space to re-energize and regroup teaches your children the importance of taking care of yourself.
 Growing up in a family where children learn that the world does not revolve around them is healthy.

-In order to parent well, it is vital that you put your oxygen mask on first.
+- In order to parent well, it is vital that you put your oxygen mask on first.
 You cannot give what you do not have.
 If you are always running on empty, it’s impossible to be the parent your kids need you to be.

-In the end, you are preparing your children to leave the nest and be independent.
+In the end, you’re preparing your children to leave the nest and be independent.
 But when the time comes for the kids to leave, many moms find themselves in an identity crisis because their entire world has revolved around being a mom.
 Maintaining some independence of your own and modeling care for yourself as you raise your children is crucial to your well-being and theirs.
 Then when the next stage comes along, you’ll be ready to take it on with confidence.

-For more insight on parenting, download our E-book “4 ways to stay connected after Baby" Download Here
+For more insight on parenting, download our E-book “4 ways to stay connected after Baby.”
+Download Here